Ethan-Lea/yadongli-ustc.github.io/_pages/about.md

 My research interest includes wireless sensing, deep learning and radar signal processing.

 # 🔥 News
-- *2022.09*: &nbsp;🎉🎉 One paper is accepted by IEEE Transactions on mobile computing.
+- *2022.09*: &nbsp;🎉🎉 One paper is accepted by IEEE Transactions on Mobile Computing.
 - *2022.08*: &nbsp;🎉🎉 One paper is accepted by IEEE GLOBECOM.
 - *2021.11*: &nbsp;🎉🎉 A large-scale [mmWave gesture dataset](https://github.com/DI-HGR/cross_domain_gesture_dataset) is published.